Dealing with Annoying People

 The truth is, we are often irritated by people who display the very qualities that we most fear in ourselves.
 So say you are an extremely hardworking person but some of your co-workers take a more relaxed approach to work (in fact, you would call them “lazy”).
 If their behaviour REALLY bugs you, it may be because you fear and reject any hint of “laziness” in yourself.

-all that out and the person is still really annoying?
+So you've figured all that out and the person is still really

+annoying?
 Fair enough.
-Yes, the reality is that often we still need
+Yes, the reality is that often

-to live or work with people who present challenging behaviors.
+we still need to live or work with people who present challenging

 “Controlling” gets a bad rap, and deservedly so.
 As you know, we only have control over ourselves.
 We cannot make someone else change.

-fast!
-The truth is that although we cannot force someone else
+But wait…not so fast!
+The truth is that although we cannot force

-to change, we can often communicate with them in such a way
+someone else to change, we can often communicate with them in such

-that they change themselves.
-Same thing with boundary violations
+a way that they change themselves.
+Same thing with boundary

-– it’s our responsibility to speak up to let people know what
+violations – it’s our responsibility to speak up to let people

 (Key concepts covered in this article: annoying people, self awareness, boundary violations, controlling, emotional triggers)